Milton Barney

-Milton J. Barney (born December 23, 1963) is an American former professional football wide receiver who played one season with the Atlanta Falcons of the National Football League (NFL).
-He played college football at Alcorn State University.
+Milton J. Barney (born December 23, 1963) is an American former professional football player who was a wide receiver for one season with the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Alcorn State Braves.
 He also played for the New Orleans Night of the Arena Football League (AFL).

 Early life

 Milton J. Barney was born on December 23, 1963.
 He attended Gulfport High School in Gulfport, Mississippi.

 College career

 Barney was a four-year letterman for the Alcorn State Braves of Alcorn State University from 1983 to 1986.
 He did not appear in any games in 1983.
 He caught 33 passes for 622 yards and seven touchdowns in 1984, earning Southwestern Athletic Conference (SWAC) Newcomer of the Year honors.
 The 1984 Braves were named black college national champions.
 Barney recorded 46 receptions for 686 yards and five touchdowns in 1985, garnering second-team All-SWAC recognition.
 As a senior in 1986, he caught 48 passes for 719 yards and five touchdowns earning first-team All-SWAC accolades.